thecubed/docker-dupe/README.md

 Docker Dupe copies directly from registry to registry with no local storage necessary.

+Manifests are kept unmodified, and signed with their original signature to preserve chain of trust.

 ## How to use
 Simply run docker-dupe with the parameters you wish to use, and off it'll go:
 ```